 The media and entertainment channels constantly bombard us with a prediction of some apocalypse being around the corner.
 This seems to be one of the drivers behind our modern culture’s fascination with immortality.
-The super-rich and the crazies working in Silicon Valley seem to be hyper-focused on actually achieving this.
+The super-rich and the tech evangelist working in Silicon Valley seem to be hyper-focused on actually achieving this.
 However, the rest of us couch potatoes are also happy about their goal to defeat death.
 How will this victory be achieved?
 It’s a simple solution.
-Futurist predict a new mobile app for uploading your consciousness into the could.
+Futurist predict a new mobile app for uploading your consciousness into the cloud.

 A real movement